php-forge/html/docs/README.md

 In web design, the `Layout` section typically refers to a collection of files or components that define the overall structure and arrangement of a web page.
 This includes elements such as headers, footers, navigation bars, sidebars, and other structural components that help organize and present content on the page.
-The 'Layout' section is essential for creating consistent and visually appealing designs across the entire website, as it establishes the framework within which individual pages are constructed.
+The `Layout` section is essential for creating consistent and visually appealing designs across the entire website, as it establishes the framework within which individual pages are constructed.